viniciusvnr/nuchall/README.md

+# Intro

+This project is an example of an API that authorizes a transaction for a specific account, following some predefined rules.

-# nuchall - Beta API - v1.0
+## nuchall - Beta API - v1.0

 ## Setup